Control Lights Window

-If the Control Lights menu item, then the Pixel Editor will control your lights.
+If the Control Lights box is checked, then the Sequencer will control your lights.
 This setting applies to all open sequences.

 •A prop when you double click on the prop’s name (or right-click on the prop name and select one of the play options)

 •All props when you click one of the play buttons above the sequencing grid.

 Before trying to control your lights, make sure these steps are done first:

-|•||Connect LOR or DMX dongles to the computer where the Pixel Editor is running. |
+•Connect LOR and/or DMX USB adapters to the computer where the Sequencer is running.

-|•||Make sure your light controllers are initialized correctly with the correct unit IDs (for the LOR protocol) and DMX universes (for the DMX protocol).
-LOR controllers must have a firmware version which understands the LOR Enhanced protocol; see the Light-O-Rama Firmware Updates web page for more information.|
+•Make sure your light controllers are initialized correctly with the correct unit IDs (for the LOR protocol) and DMX universes (for the DMX protocol).

-•Connect your light controllers to the dongles (or to your Ethernet network in the case of E1.31 devices).
+•Connect your light controllers to the USB adapters (or to your Ethernet network in the case of E1.31 devices).

 •Ensure all lights and controllers have power.

 •Start the Light-O-Rama Control Panel if you haven't already done so.
-You should see the light bulb icon in the Windows notification area (lower right corner of your screen). |
+You should see the light bulb icon in the Windows notification area (also called the "system tray") in the lower right corner of your screen.